pentandra/lifepreserver/content/blog/a-social-business/index.markdown

 research!
 It is funny, since this doesn't drastically change our plans or approach, but, hey, I'll take validation wherever I can find it!
 It is nice to know what type of company we are and to be able to tell someone else now, too.
-This definition is very much in line with what we have hoped to build this company to be.
-And I think it gives us some stuff to work on and much more focused direction to take.
+This definition is very much in line with what we hope this company will be.
+And I think it gives us some stuff to work on and a much more focused direction to take.

 ![Be the change](bthechangebadge.jpg){: .static }
 {: .aside .img }

 We are not alone in this.
-A non-profit by the name of [B Lab](http://www.bcorporation.net/what-are-b-corps/the-non-profit-behind-b-corps) has created a certification (and an actual entity through legislation in some states) called a <abbr>B Corporation</abbr>, or benefit corporation.
+A non-profit by the name of [B Lab](http://www.bcorporation.net/what-are-b-corps/the-non-profit-behind-b-corps) has created a certification (and an actual business entity by legislation in some states) called a <abbr>B Corporation</abbr>, or benefit corporation.
 They say, "By voluntarily meeting higher standards of transparency, accountability, and performance, Certified <abbr>B Corps</abbr> are distinguishing themselves in a cluttered marketplace by offering a positive vision of a better way to do business."
-They have put together a governance model to make being a better business easier and more transparent.
-We are excited at the prospect of becoming a <abbr>B Corporation</abbr> in the future, so stay tuned!
+They have put together a governance model to help businesses maintain this high level of transparency, accountability, and performance.
+We are excited at the prospect of becoming a <abbr>B Corp</abbr> in the future, so stay tuned!

 You may argue, "But is research good for society?"
 If you're reading this post, I probably don't have to convince you of that.[^goodforsociety] {: .conclusion }

-[^goodforsociety]: It is thanks to research that the Internet and this post has
+[^goodforsociety]: It is thanks to research that the Internet and this post
-    been brought to you today.
+    have been brought to you today.
 A better question might be, "Is this _post_ good for society?"